Kauto Star: Cheltenham Gold Cup

 Once again sent off as short-priced favourite for the 2010 Cheltenham Gold Cup, Kauto Star was strongly fancied to win it for the third time.
 He spent the early part of the race travelling well and at the seventh fence went into second place.
-He looked to put in an equally big jump at the eighth fence before seeming to change his mind just after take off and crashed through the fence.
+He looked to put in an equally big jump at the eighth fence before seeming to change his mind just after takeoff and crashed through the fence.
 This knocked him back to fifth place and despite getting back into contention, he never recovered the fluidity of earlier in the race.
 At the fourth-to-last fence, known as the downhill fence, and when in fifth place, Kauto Star fell awkwardly, landing on his neck.
 However, he got to his feet, apparently unscathed.
 The race was won by the Nigel Twiston-Davies-trained Imperial Commander, with Denman in second and Mon Mome in third place.
 Unusually for a non-finisher, Kauto Star was applauded by those in the grandstands as he returned to the unsaddling area.